Argonne-National-Laboratory/CIP.io-Link/README.md

 The above lines of code will do the following:

-- Download the initial install script to the /tmp folder and run it
+- Download the initial install script to the /tmp folder on your system and run it
 - Verify that git, curl, jq, and Docker are installed
 - Download the remainder of the files needed from this repository
-  - There is no need to manually clone this repository prior to installation.
+  - There is no need to manually "**git clone**" this repository prior to installation.
 The script will do that for you.
 - Prompt you for information needed to run CIP.io-Link
   - Create a default user and password used by the various components/containers
   - Prompt you for the port number you wish to associate with the CSMS URL